nopnop2002/esp-idf-ssd1306/MouseDemo/README.md

  I used this:
  ![usb-conector](https://github.com/user-attachments/assets/a8fb5313-54f6-422a-98de-5f4aff8c94b7)

 - USB mouse
- 2-button or 3-button mouse
+ 2-button or 3-button usb mouse
+ Button 3 is not used in this project.

 The circle moves when you move the mouse.
 ![usb-mouse-3](https://github.com/user-attachments/assets/020e0f71-aff5-4e12-8fad-1dc724336f2e)